Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 No visit to Istanbul is complete without stopping by the atmospheric Spice Bazaar with roots dating back to 1660, this is one Istanbul’s most famous bazaars.
 Vividly coloured spices are displayed alongside jewel-like lokum (Turkish delight) at this Ottoman-era marketplace, providing eye candy for the thousands of tourists and locals who make their way here every day.
 Stalls also sell caviar, dried herbs, honey, nuts and dried fruits.

 This restaurant is located on the street where the tram lines (T1) run through Sultanahmet, approximately a 2-minute walk from Sultanahmet tram stop.
+Your guide will be waiting for you in font of this restaurant.

 Our tour concludes in Eminönü where Galata Bridge is, leaving you free to continue your Istanbul sightseeing.